-- The microphone may be connected to either the tip or the ring (see Fig 2). - If the microphone has a PTT button, this can be connected to the opposite terminal (ring or tip) to where the microphone signal is connected.
+- The microphone may be connected to either the tip or the ring (see Fig 2Error: Reference source not found). - If the microphone has a PTT button, this can be connected to the opposite terminal (ring or tip) to where the microphone signal is connected.